awsdocs/amazon-api-gateway-developer-guide/doc_source/apigateway-custom-domain-tls-version.md

 ## Supported SSL/TLS Protocols and Ciphers for Regional, Private, and WebSocket API Endpoints in API Gateway<a name="apigateway-custom-domain-tls-version-regional-and-websocket"></a>

-The following table describes the security policies that can be specified for regional, private, and WebSocket API endpoints\.
+The following table describes the security policies that can be specified for Regional, private, and WebSocket API endpoints\.

 **Note**
 For private and WebSocket APIs, only `TLS-1-2` can be specified\.